sean-lawless/computersystems/AppendixA.md

 With OpenOCD, the first configuration file is for the adapter and the second file is for the target board.

+See Chapter 4 for more details on how to connect GDB and debug the remote RPi target.

 ### UART

 Search the Windows Device Manager for the USB Serial Converter B and note the COM port number.
-Use this COM port number when connecting with TeraTerm, etc. See Chapter 6 for more details.
+Use this COM port number when connecting with TeraTerm, etc. See Chapter 6 for more details on using the UART.

 ### Happy coding and debugging!